ColeBardin/ECE350/assembler/readme.txt

-I asked Dr. Kandesamy if I could write my assembler in C instead of Python.
+I asked Dr. Kandasamy if I could write my assembler in C instead of Python.
 He said it was okay.

 I included a Makefile that can compile the executable.